 #69/ MS70 or PF69-Coin has a sharp strike with full original luster, with no more than two small non-detracting contact marks or flaws. no hairlines or scuff marks are visible. eye appeal is exceptional.

 #70 / MS70 or PF70-The perfect coin, as minted. has no trace of wear, handling, scratches or contact with other coins.
 Coins in this grade are almost non-existent in older coins with very few examples known.
 Copper coins are bright with full original color and luster. eye appeal is exceptional.

-Richardson Gold and Silver Exchange and Frisco Gold and Silver Exchange deal in Silver and Gold Bullion.
+Frisco Gold and Silver Exchange deals in Silver and Gold Bullion.
 We buy coins and bullion from customers everyday our inventory is constantly changing.
 We would like to help you achieve your investment goals in gold and silver bullion and other precious metals.
-Come visit one of our locations and talk to one of our associates!
+Come visit our location and talk to one of our associates!
 We look forward to seeing you.